 Yes.
 They can ask applicants about their vaccination status.
 It is not a disability related inquiry under the Americans with Disability Act (ADA) to ask an applicant if they have been vaccinated.
 However, follow up questions about why a person is not vaccinated should not occur until after a job offer is made since such questions may reveal a disability.
 Proof of vaccine should not be required until a job offer is made.
 See EEOC Guidance.

-LCC must ensure that new hires meet the requirement by October 18, 2021.
+LCC must ensure that new hires meet the requirement before they begin employment with LCC.
 There is no prohibition against us making a conditional offer.
 The employee will be informed that failure to meet the condition will result in revocation of the offer absent a medical or religious accommodation.
 Proof of vaccine will not be required until a job offer is made.

-If an applicant is advised by their medical provider that they should not get the vaccine within a particular time frame, and following that recommendation would cause the individual to miss the October 18, 2021, deadline, the individual must seek an accommodation through HR or would no longer be considered for the position.
-However, they would need to become fully vaccinated as soon as the waiting period ends.
+If an applicant is advised by their medical provider that they should not get the vaccine within a particular time frame, the individual must seek an accommodation through HR or would no longer be considered for the position.
+However, they would need to become fully vaccinated as soon as the waiting period identified by their provider ends.

-If a candidate has no intention of being fully vaccinated by the October 18, 2021, deadline, they are not qualified for the position, assuming there is no medical or religious accommodation.
+If the applicant has no intention of being fully vaccinated, they are not qualified for the position, assuming there is no medical or religious accommodation.